sgomes/blog/src/posts/2017-02-10-bridging-css-and-js-with-custom-properties/index.md

 This means that any runtime changes are restricted to a set of well-defined entities, which are designed for interaction.
 By doing this, you’ll reduce the scope for bugs and unexpected behavior, as well as make it easier to test styling and behavior separately.

-Maintenance also becomes easier, since you’re able to modify and maintain styling and logic independent of each other, while sticking to the right tool for the job for each of them: CSS for styling and JS for logic.
+Maintenance also becomes easier, since you’re able to modify and maintain styling and logic independent of each other, while sticking to the right tools for the job: CSS for styling and JS for logic.

 Next week, we’ll take best practices even further and look at the benefits of designing modular and componentized CSS with custom properties.
 See you then!